menu

 Many studies have documented the utility of hyperventilation in vestibular disorders as well as a relative paucity of nystagmus in persons who are otherwise normal.

-In the author's clinical practice, HVT is done on nearly all new patients.
+In the author's clinical practice in Chicago, HVT is done on nearly all new patients.
 Here are his observations:

 Normal persons.